Autotraumatisation – On the Movies of John Carpenter

 Related Posts

-• Bryn Jones started making music in the early 80s under the name E.g Oblique Graph.
+- Bryn Jones started making music in the early 80s under the name E.g Oblique Graph.
 In 1983 he changed the name of the project to Muslimgauze in response to the Israeli invasion of Lebanon.
-Since then he has been producing an abundance of material with an ever increasing frequency of…
+Since then he has been producing an abundance of material with an ever increasing frequency of releases, a situation that hasn’t changed with his death in…